 Joshua-Fury Mega-Fight Targeted for November as Eddie Hearn Confirms Contract Review

-Promoter Eddie Hearn has confirmed that Anthony Joshua has received a contract for a potential mega-fight with Tyson Fury, with November 2026 being targeted for the long-awaited heavyweight showdown — though Joshua's team is still reviewing the terms and a warm-up fight in July remains the preferred route.
+Promoter Eddie Hearn has confirmed that Anthony Joshua has received a contract for a potential mega-fight with Tyson Fury, with November 2026 being targeted for the long-awaited heavyweight showdown β though Joshua's team is still reviewing the terms and a warm-up fight in July remains the preferred route.

 Key Developments

-Negotiations are ongoing with Turki Alalshikh, the chairman of Saudi Arabia's General Entertainment Authority, for a two-fight deal that includes the Fury bout.
+Hearn emphasised that Joshua's mental well-being and competitive sharpness are paramount following the car accident.
+Negotiations are ongoing with Turki Alalshikh for a two-fight deal that includes the Fury bout, with Saudi Arabia the frontrunner to host both events.
 Deontay Wilder has been suggested as a potential opponent for Joshua's July warm-up fight, though Wilder's co-manager Shelly Finkel indicated no discussions have taken place.

 Why It Matters